aiqc/AIQC/docs/community.rst

 For the following reasons, AIQC will adopt an *open core* model:

-* Many successful open source projects have championed the open core model while managing to remain open:
+- Many successful open source projects have championed the open core model while managing to remain open:

-  * Notable examples include: NumFOCUS JuliaLang - JuliaComputing, Apache Spark - Databricks, NumFOCUS Dask - Coiled & SaturnCloud, Apache Zeppelin - Zepl, Apache Kafka - Confluent, GridAI - PyTorch Lightning, Dash & Plotly - Plotly, MongoDB, RStudio.
+  + Notable examples include: NumFOCUS JuliaLang - JuliaComputing, Apache Spark - Databricks, NumFOCUS Dask - Coiled & SaturnCloud, Apache Zeppelin - Zepl, Apache Kafka - Confluent, GridAI - PyTorch Lightning, Dash & Plotly - Plotly, MongoDB, RStudio.

-* In order to apply for certain government grant programs like the National Science Foundation (NSF) and DARPA (internet), it is *required* to form a business entity.
+- In order to apply for certain government grant programs like the National Science Foundation (NSF) and DARPA (internet), it is *required* to form a business entity.
 Both JuliaLang and Dask have seen great success with this path.
 It has enabled them to tackle the most pressing, R&D-intensive tasks (e.g. `Dagger.jl <https://github.com/JuliaParallel/Dagger.jl#acknowledgements>`__.

-  * Unfortunately, the majority of grant application processes are explicitly reserved for esteemed institutions, which makes them off limits for everyday citizens.
+  + Unfortunately, many grant application processes are explicitly reserved for individuals that are affiliated with esteemed institutions, which makes them off limits for everyday citizens.

-* In reality, the success of many open source projects, even those that are not directly affiliated with a company themselves, depends upon both funding and contributors coming from corporate sponsors with which they collaborate.
+- In reality, the continued success of many open source projects, even those that are not directly associated with a company, depends upon both funding and contributors coming from corporate sponsors with which they collaborate.

-  * This assistance naturally comes with a degree influence, sometimes formally in the shape of project governance positions.
+  + This assistance naturally comes with a degree influence, sometimes formally in the shape of project governance positions.
 Forming your own company to help financially back the project helps the project creators have an equal seat at the table of sponsors.

-* The `Global Alliance for Genomics & Health (GA4GH)] <https://www.ga4gh.org/>`__ eventually had to organize for legal protection.
+- The `Global Alliance for Genomics & Health (GA4GH)] <https://www.ga4gh.org/>`__ eventually had to organize for legal protection.

-* Many biotech businesses offer either free or reduced pricing for students and academics as a healthy compromise.
+- Many biotech businesses offer either free or reduced pricing for students and academics as a healthy compromise.

-* It's analogous to the *freemium* days of web 2.0 and apps.
-95% of people get access to the free service and 5% of users pay for the premium option because it solves their specific problems.
+- It's analogous to the *freemium* days of web 2.0 and apps.
+95% of people get access to the free service while 5% of users pay for the premium options that solve their specific problems.

-* To paraphrase, Isaacson's `The Innovators <https://www.amazon.com/Innovators-Hackers-Geniuses-Created-Revolution/dp/1476708703>`__: *"The first computer that was invented is sitting in a university basement in Iowa gathering dust.
-The 2nd computer that was created was made by IBM, and it sat on every professional desktop and point-of-sale counter in the world; it led the digital revolution."*
+- To paraphrase Isaacson's, `The Innovators <https://www.amazon.com/Innovators-Hackers-Geniuses-Created-Revolution/dp/1476708703>`__,: *"The first computer that was invented is sitting in a university basement in Iowa gathering dust.
+However, the 2nd computer was manufactured by IBM, and it sat on every professional desktop and point-of-sale counter in the world.
+It led the digital revolution."*